Arnold Strippel: SS career

 Strippel served in various concentration camps starting in 1934, when he joined the SS.
-His first assignment was at Sachsenburg, his next was Buchenwald, where he participated in the shooting of 21 Jewish inmates on November 9, 1939, following the failed assassination attempt on Adolf Hitler in Munich.
+His first assignment was at Sachsenburg, and his next was Buchenwald, where he participated in the shooting of 21 Jewish inmates on November 9, 1939, following the failed assassination attempt on Adolf Hitler in Munich.
 While at Buchenwald, Strippel caught an inmate who was using a rope and some paper to alleviate heavy loads he was carrying on his work.
 This was against camp regulations (stealing Third Reich property), so Strippel decided to make an example out of him.
 "You used this rope; you'll hang on a rope.
 And the whole camp will watch as you twist in the wind."
 The inmate's hands were tied behind his back and he was lifted two feet off the ground from a tree.
 The weight of his body was all on the shoulder joints and the pain was "excruciating beyond all description."

-Strippel's next assignment from March to October 1941 was the Natzweiler-Struthof concentration camp in Occupied France.
+Strippel's next assignment from March to October 1941 was the Natzweiler-Struthof concentration camp in occupied France.
 Strippel then served in Majdanek near Lublin Poland, Ravensbrück, then at Peenemünde on the Usedom peninsula, in the Karlshagen II forced labor camp, the site of V-2 rocket production and launches.
-From there, he worked at Herzogenbusch concentration camp, the Netherlands, more commonly known as Camp Vught.
+From there, he worked at Herzogenbusch concentration camp, in the Netherlands, more commonly known as Camp Vught.
 During his time in Herzogenbusch, Strippel participated in the Bunker Tragedy.
 His final assignment was at Neuengamme.